Wondering what those training terms used on Strava mean? See our glossary below to learn how to make the most out of your training on Strava.

 - Try to reproduce the same conditions for each test — this means using the same stretch of road or always using the same trainer/rollers.

 - Make sure you are fresh (the previous few days should be light in terms of training load)

 When you ride with a power meter, you'll notice how your power jumps all over the place based on the terrain, grade, wind, and other factors.
 Weighted Average Power looks at all of this variation and provides an average power for your ride that is a better indicator of your effort than simply taking your average power.
 It is our best guess at your average power if you rode at the exact same wattage the entire ride.

 Intensity is our way of showing how difficult a ride was as compared to your FTP.
 We look at your Weighted Average Power for the ride and compare it to your FTP.
 If your Weighted Average Power was 250W and your FTP 300W, the Intensity would be 83%.
-It's very possible to have an Intensity of over 100% if the ride was shorter than an hour.
+It's possible to have an Intensity of over 100% if the ride is shorter than an hour.